Show 33 – Internal Communications with ŠKODA, Lloyds Bank and IBM

 One Millionth Car Give Away

-Tomas shared an internal comms campaign that he was particularly proud of, but he made the point that Škoda always plan to reach a broader audience if possible, beyond just internal, so long as there is nothing confidential being shared, as they want to promote their employees as Brand Ambassadors and present them in a way that they are proud of the brand.
+Tomas shared an internal comms campaign that he was particularly proud of.
+He made the point that Škoda always plan to reach a broader audience if possible, beyond just internal, so long as there is nothing confidential being shared, as they want to promote their employees as Brand Ambassadors and present them in a way that they are proud of the brand.

-The case study was from a couple of years ago when, for the first time, Skoda produced and sold one million cars in a year.
+The internal comms case study was from a couple of years ago when, for the first time, Skoda produced and sold one million cars in a year.

 Firstly, the company took photos of employees from all over the world, and delivered a message with an image made up of over 1350 faces, that said that only through their contribution could they have delivered such results.
 They then created a microsite where colleagues could send messages to each other on how they’d helped them through the year.
 Each day, unbeknown to their employees, Škoda chose two of what they considered the best of those internal thank you messages, and delivered a cake to the person who was being thanked, with the printed message from the colleague doing the thanking!